 - a sprig of Marjoram

 - extra virgin olive oil for greasing the Phyllo Dough

 Wash the leaves of turnips, delete the hardest parts of the stems and chop finely with a knife.
-Chop the onion and put it in a pan with oil rosolandolo up to withering, then add the turnip leaves, season with salt, pepper and cook for 10 minutes, until you hold, adding if necessary a little’ of hot water.
+Chop the onion and put it in a pan with oil rosolandolo up to withering, then add the turnip leaves, season with salt, pepper and cook for 10 minutes, until you hold, adding some hot water if necessary.

-Preheat the oven to 200 degrees ventilated.
-Beat the eggs with the parmesan in a bowl, the chopped Marjoram and cream.
+Preheat oven to 200 degrees ventilated.
+Beat the eggs in a bowl with the Parmesan, the chopped Marjoram and cream.
 Season with salt, pepper and add turnip leaves, stirring well.
 Cut the mozzarella into cubes and squeeze them, then combine them into the mixture (set aside some slices to decorate the Souffles).
 Oil the Pan or the single portions and arrange on more layers of phyllo dough, basting slightly between a layer and the other.
 Pour into baking the egg mixture, Turnip leaves and Buffalo mozzarella and bake for 15 minutes or so.
 Remove from oven and allow to cool for a few minutes.
 Unmold the eggrolls and decorate them with a slice of mozzarella (I cut out a flower shape cookie cutters) and a few leaves of Marjoram.
 Serve immediately!

 THE PAIRING: This is a recipe that has a strong degree of oiliness, due to oil, cream and mozzarella.
 Need to find a wine degreaser, possibly with bubbles: We suggest a classic method Brut produced by Cantine Due Palme, in the province of Brindisi.
 Is’ a wine with floral aromas, a very fine perlage, with an acidity that holds up well and fits better in this dish.